|

 against concurrent access from timer threads and UI event callbacks.

-Alternatively, applications may have their timer callbacks use Display.callSerially
+Alternatively, applications may have their timer callbacks use Display.callSerially so

 that work triggered by timer events can be serialized with the UI event